ebikatsudon/VTubeStudio/Web-Items.md

 ---------- INSERT IMAGE (local video?)

-## Security

-as secure as chrome
-be careful to not open random sites from chat

 ## Limitations

 [vnet](https://github.com/DenchiSoft/VTubeStudio/wiki/Multiplayer)

 resolution

+shared zoom

+## Security

+as secure as chrome
+be careful to not open random sites from chat plugins cannot load web items.
+So a plugin couldnt just load a random website.
+Every website has to be opened by you manually or opened via a previously saved Item Scene.
+Maybe ,,

 ## API access